mghextreme/pipefy-uipath-activities/docs/createTableRecord.md

 The Title for the TableRecord.

-> Default: first field value
+> Default: first field value.

 ### &lt;In&gt; DueDate : DateTime

 The Due Date for the TableRecord.

-> Default: one month from current DateTime
+> Default: one month from current DateTime.

 ### &lt;In&gt; DictionaryFields : Dictionary<string, object>

 The fields value to be added, in Dictionary form.
 Each key represents one field.
 Values are converted to string.

-> You can't fill DictionaryFields and DataRowFields at the same time
+> You can't fill DictionaryFields and DataRowFields at the same time.

 ### &lt;In&gt; DataRowFields : DataRow